Handling Pagination and Infinite Scroll in Python Web Scraping

 Data Deduplication and Pipeline Integration

-Use Python sets, SQLite constraints, or database UPSERT operations to track scraped IDs across sessions.
+Paginated and infinite scroll scrapers frequently encounter overlapping records due to dynamic sorting, real-time updates, or shifting content feeds.
+Use Python sets, SQLite unique constraints, or database UPSERT operations to track scraped IDs across sessions.
 Normalize timestamps, strip whitespace, and validate data types before committing records to your final storage layer.
-This ensures that dynamic content extraction yields a clean, analysis-ready dataset rather than a fragmented, duplicate-heavy dump.

 Production-Ready Code Examples